lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # SCHC Compression for IPv6 and UDP headers

 This section lists the IPv6 and UDP header fields and describes how they can be compressed.
+An example of a set of Rules for UDP/IPv6 header compression is provided in {{compressIPv6}}.

 ## IPv6 version field